apache/james-project/src/adr/0066-modular-user-data-deletion.md

 Today, implemented deletion steps are:

 - `RecipientRewriteTableUserDeletionTaskStep`: deletes all rewriting rules related to this user.
-- `FiltereUserDeletionTaskStep`: deletes all filters belonging to the user.
+- `FilterUserDeletionTaskStep`: deletes all filters belonging to the user.
-- `DelegationeUserDeletionTaskStep`: deletes all delegations from / to the user.
+- `DelegationUserDeletionTaskStep`: deletes all delegations from / to the user.
-- `MailboxeUserDeletionTaskStep`: deletes mailboxes of this user, all ACLs of this user, as well as his subscriptions.
+- `MailboxUserDeletionTaskStep`: deletes mailboxes of this user, all ACLs of this user, as well as his subscriptions.
 - `WebPushUserDeletionTaskStep`: deletes push data registered for this user.
 - `IdentityUserDeletionTaskStep`: deletes identities registered for this user.
 - `VacationUserDeletionTaskStep`: deletes vacations registered for this user.